Cognition: Development

 Various theories of the general mechanisms and stages of cognitive development have been proposed.
-Jean Piaget's theory divides cognitive development into four stages, each marked by an increasing capacity for abstraction and systematic understanding.
+Jean Piaget (1896–1980) divided the process into four stages, each marked by an increasing capacity for abstraction and systematic understanding.
+(Note: Despite its influence on subsequent research, various aspects of his theory have been criticized as inaccurate or incomplete.)
 In the initial sensory-motor stage, from birth to about two years, children explore sensory impressions and motor capacities, learning that things continue to exist when not observed.
 During the pre-operational stage, up to about age seven, children begin to understand and use symbols intuitively.
 In the following stages of concrete and formal operation, children first apply logical reasoning to concrete physical objects and then, from around age twelve, also to abstract ideas.

-In contrast to Piaget's approach, Lev Vygotsky's theory sees social interaction as the primary driver of cognitive development without clearly demarcated stages.
-It holds that children learn new skills by engaging in tasks under the guidance of knowledgeable others.
-This view emphasizes the role of language acquisition, suggesting that children internalize language and use it in private speech as a tool for planning, self-regulation, and problem solving.
+In contrast to Piaget's approach, Lev Vygotsky (1896–1934) argued that social interaction is the primary driver of cognitive development without clearly demarcated stages.
+This theory holds that children learn new skills by engaging in tasks under the guidance of knowledgeable others.
+It emphasizes the role of language acquisition, suggesting that children internalize language and use it in private speech as a tool for planning, self-regulation, and problem solving.
 Other approaches examine the role of different types of representation in cognitive development.
-For example, Annette Karmiloff-Smith proposes that cognitive developments involve a shift from implicit to explicit representations, making knowledge more complex and easier to access.
-A further theory, proposed by Robert S. Siegler, asserts that children use multiple cognitive strategies to solve problems and become more adept at selecting effective strategies as they develop.
+For example, Annette Karmiloff-Smith (1938–2016) proposed that cognitive development involves a shift from implicit to explicit representations, making knowledge more complex and easier to access.
+A further theory, proposed by Robert S. Siegler (born 1949), asserts that children use multiple cognitive strategies to solve problems and become more adept at selecting effective strategies as they develop.

-Cognitive development is most rapid during childhood.
-Some influences occur even before birth, due to factors like nutrition, maternal stress, and harmful substances like alcohol during pregnancy.
-Developments in childhood affect all major cognitive faculties, including perception, memory, thinking, and language.
+Some influences on cognitive development occur before birth, due to factors like nutrition, maternal stress, and harmful substances like alcohol during pregnancy.
+Developments are most rapid during childhood and affect all major cognitive faculties, including perception, memory, thinking, and language.
 Cognitive changes also happen during adulthood but are less pronounced.
 In old age, overall cognition declines, affecting reasoning, comprehension, novel problem solving, and memory.